PyHP-pph/PyHP_pph/CONTRIBUTING.md

 There are two different ways you might want to contribute to PyHP++#:

 1. Contribute to the specification.
-2. Contribute to the compiler-interpreter-compiler, which runs and compiles PyHP++# code.
+2. Contribute to the compiled interpreter-compiler, which runs and compiles PyHP++# code.

 The process for contributing to the two is different.